maubanel/UE5-Hello-World/floor-level/README.md

 ##### `Step 21.`\|`UE5HW`| :large_blue_diamond: :large_blue_diamond: :small_blue_diamond:

 Now we need to submit these changes to the server.
+Click on the bottom right <kbd>Source Control</kbd> button and select **Submit Content**.
+Add a message for the work done and then press **Submit**.
+Now you should receive a pop up in the bottom right sating a changelist was created inidcating a succesful submission to the server.

 ![submit to p4 with message](images/submittop4.png)